kumar303/mohawk/docs/index.rst

     :class:`mohawk.Receiver` or :method:`mohawk.Sender.accept_response`
     without specifying ``accept_untrusted_content=True`` will now raise
     :class:`mohawk.exc.MissingContent` instead of :exception:`ValueError`.
-  - Allow sender to omit the payload hash as long as the request has no content.
-The :class:`mohawk.Receiver` will skip the content hash check in this situation, regardless of the value of :ref:`accept_untrusted_content`.
   - Add Python 3.7 to tox/Travis env list